Level/abstract-level/UPGRADING.md

 For example: a call like `db.put(key, { x: 2 }, { valueEncoding: 'json' })` will encode the `{ x: 2 }` value and might forward it to the private API as `db._put(key, '{"x":2}', { valueEncoding: 'utf8' }, callback)`.
 Same for the key (omitted for brevity).

-The keys, values and encoding options received by the private API depend on which encodings it supports.
+The encoding options and data received by the private API depend on which encodings it supports.
 It must declare those via the manifest passed to the `AbstractLevelDOWN` constructor.
 See README for details.
 For example, an implementation might only support storing data as Uint8Arrays, known here as a "view":

 ```js
 AbstractLevelDOWN({ encodings: { view: true } })